Augmenting the Immersed Boundary Method with Radial Basis Functions (RBFs) for the Modeling of Platelets in Hemodynamic Flows: Summary

 In previous work~\cite{Newren2007}, a sufficient condition for unconditional stability of an implicit IB method was established.
 The proof relied on the assumption that the set of points from which IB forces are spread is the same as that to which grid velocities are interpolated to update IB point positions.
 The RBF-IB method does not meet that condition, and it remains to be seen how this would impact an implict version of our method.
 Finally, an issue with the RBF-IB method is that it is dependent on the parametrization of the immersed elastic objects.
 For objects that are not easily parameterized in terms of circles and ellipses, the use of the RBF model as presented in our work (wherein the RBFs are restricted to the circle) may not be ideal.
 In the future, we thus hope to explore the use of RBFs in a meshfree variational form within the IB method so as to be able to easily evaluate constitutive models on arbitrary shapes.

 We would like to acknowledge useful discussions concerning this work within the CLOT group at the University of Utah, with Professor Boyce Griffith of New York University and with Professor Robert Guy of the University of California, Davis.
-The first, third and fourth authors acknowledge funding support under NIGMS grant R01-GM090203.
+The first, third and fourth authors were funded under NIGMS grant R01-GM090203.
 The second author acknowledges funding support under NSF-DMS grant 0540779 and NSF-DMS grant 0934581.